-The county budgeted local Gross Receipt Tax (GRT) funding in the annual county budget to study the relocation of the transit center in greater detail.
+ACT recently received a grant to study the relocation of the transit center in greater detail.
 These issues should be considered as part of this study.
 Over the short-term LANL has plans/recommendations to improve the transit center at TA-3.
 This will include constructing an additional bus island in the overflow parking lot that can accommodate 8 to 10 more buses during peak commute times.
 As part of this project, it is also recommended to add a priority bus signal near the LANL entrance turning into the transit center that is timed with the light at West Jemez Road and Diamond Drive.
-It is also recommended that the temporary designs include an overhead shelter on both the new and existing bus islands to keep passengers protected from inclement weather.
+It is also recommended to keep passengers protected from inclement weather.